Become a master of the GPO! Understand appliance order, security filtering, troubleshooting, and every other aspect of Group Policy Objects.

-This information is particularly useful if your computer account was recently moved from one OU to another and the new settings are not applying.
+This information is handy if your computer account was recently moved from one OU to another and the new settings are not applying.

 The information here is a list of GPO’s that were applied to your system.
 Obviously very important to understand if you’re receiving settings from the GPO’s you expect.

 Here you see a list of GPO’s that were not applied due to security filtering.
-This lets you confirm if the security filtering you have setup is actually working.
+This lets you confirm if the security filtering you have set up is working.

 And finally, a list of the security groups of which your computer is a member.
 This information can help you troubleshoot situations where security filtering is not working.

-Double check if your computer is actually a member of the group you’re using in your security filter.
+Double-check if your computer is a member of the group you’re using in your security filter.
 If the group is not there, investigate if any recent change in group membership has replicated to the DC from which you received the GPO.

 Resultant Set of Policies

-Another very powerful tool to troubleshoot GPO appliance is the Resultant Set of Policies (RSoP) tool.
+Another potent tool to troubleshoot GPO appliance is the Resultant Set of Policies (RSoP) tool.
 RSoP allows you to collect the GPO processing information from a remote system and is part of the GPMC tool:

 Select the user for which you want to collect GPO information – or select no user if you’re only investigating computer settings: